Lee and I stayed in Tbilisi, Georgia over the winter and enjoyed the cooler weather, fewer crowds, local culture and New Years fireworks.

 I love the elegant stone buildings clustered together in historic harbours, with tangles of sleek polished cobblestone streets winding between them.
-I love the sleepy cats in the plazas and the way the waves crash against the seawall.
-I love seafood pasta piled high with mussels and clams, the rich taste of raspberry chocolate gelato, a cold beer on a sunny afternoon.
+I’ll miss the sleepy cats in the plazas and the way the waves crash against the seawall.
+Oh, and not to mention the seafood pasta piled high with mussels and clams, the rich taste of raspberry chocolate gelato, a cold beer on a sunny afternoon.

-I love the sunrise over the Adriatic, the masts of sailboats silhouetted against the pink glow of the sky.
+Every morning I enjoyed the sunrise over the Adriatic, the masts of sailboats silhouetted against the pink glow of the sky.
 I love the smell of leaves and the way they crunch under my feet in the quiet parks – and the way the locals seem to take their dogs out everywhere they go.
-I love how peaceful it feels, and how nice a warm cup of tea tastes on a wet, autumn night.
+I couldn’t get enough of how peaceful it feels, and how nice a warm cup of tea tastes on a wet, autumn night.